COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 The Medical Reimbursement and Coding associate degree program will provide students with the ability to:

 The Medical Reimbursement and Coding degree program is available in Bryant & Stratton College's new blended learning format.
-You can learn more about this format and how blended learning can compliment your daily schedule by clicking here.
+You can learn more about this format and how blended learning can complement your daily schedule by clicking here.

 The Medical Reimbursement and Coding associate degree program is available for study with Bryant & Stratton College Online.
 The online Medical Reimbursement and Coding associate degree program follows the same outcomes and curriculum as the campus-based program with the added flexibility and convenience of an online program.
 Students can expect the same personal touch and support as provided by our campus faculty and staff.